uchicago-cs/cmsc22000/website/project/warmup.rst

 chance to get some initial feedback on the Boardmaster 3000 before we move on to supporting other games.

 What’s that you say?
-There’s a lot of chess games out there already?
+There are a lot of chess games out there already?
 Ah, but the Boardmaster 3000 will feature a state-of-the-art multiplatform VR interface with AI adversaries powered by sophisticated Deep Learning algorithms!
 Also, you can bet on games using our own cryptocurrency,